Bigfoot Evidence – Experts Claim Proof Of Its Existence

 While Canada also has its share of reported sightings, particularly in provinces like British Columbia, Alberta, and Ontario, the overall number tends to be lower compared to the United States.

-Canada’s vast and sparsely populated wilderness areas provide potential habitats for cryptids like Bigfoot.
+Canada’s vast, sparsely populated wilderness areas offer potential habitats for cryptids like Bigfoot.
 Still, factors such as lower population density and fewer cultural associations with the legend may result in fewer reported sightings.

 Ultimately, the frequency of reported sightings can vary over time and by region, influenced by environmental conditions, human activity, and cultural beliefs.